 Ah, space.
 It’s been humanity’s muse since the caveman days, and now it inspires us to build the most unusual and extreme machines of any point in history.
 So, it should surprise no one that the top spot on this list is taken by a camera that surveys the stars.

-In particular, as best as I could find, the highest resolution found on any camera today is at the Vera Rubin Observatory in Chile.
-The Legacy Survey of Space and Time captures images of 3200 megapixels apiece thanks to an array of 189 individual 16-megapixel CCD sensors.
-Every three days, this array of CCDs captures half of the Southern night sky at this ultra-high resolution.
+In particular, as best as I could find, the highest resolution found on any camera today due to be set up at the Vera Rubin Observatory in Chile.
+The Legacy Survey of Space and Time (LSST) will capture images of 3200 megapixels apiece thanks to an array of 189 individual 16-megapixel CCD sensors.
+Every three days, this array of CCDs will capture half of the Southern night sky at this ultra-high resolution.
 The observatory’s goal is to make a database that shows how the night sky changes over time.
 And you can quibble that it’s really 189 low-res cameras, but as I see it, they all form a single cohesive image at the (literal) end of the day, and that’s enough to count for the #1 spot in my book.

 In short, space – and the people who study space – are wild.
 Actually, this whole article could have been nothing but scientific instruments like this.
-But I’m grouping all of them together in this section to maintain an illusion of variety in the rest of the list.
+But I’m letting the LSST represent all of them, in order to maintain an illusion of variety in the rest of the list.